John Carpenter: Film music and solo records

-In a 2016 interview, Carpenter stated that it was his father's work, as a music teacher, which first sparked an interest in him to make music.
+In a 2016 interview, Carpenter stated that it was his father's work as a music teacher that first sparked an interest in him to make music.
 This interest was to play a major role in his later career: he composed the music to most of his films, and the soundtrack to many of those became "cult" items for record collectors.
 A 21st-Century revival of his music is due in no small amount to the Death Waltz record company, which reissued several of his soundtracks, including Escape from New York, Halloween II, Halloween III: Season of the Witch, Assault on Precinct 13, They Live, Prince of Darkness, and The Fog.

 Carpenter was an early adopter of synthesizers, since his film debut Dark Star, when he used an EMS VCS3 synth.
 His soundtracks went on to influence electronic artists who followed, but Carpenter himself admitted he had no particular interest in synthesizers other than that they provided a means to "sound big with just a keyboard".
 For many years he worked in partnership with musician Alan Howarth, who would realize his vision by working on the more technical aspects of recording, allowing Carpenter to focus on writing the music.

 The renewed interest in John Carpenter's music thanks to the Death Waltz reissues and Lost Themes albums prompted him to, for the first time ever, tour as a musician.
 As of 2016, Carpenter was more focused on his music career than filmmaking, although he was involved in 2018's Halloween reboot, and its sequels.